The Touch of Your Lips (Chet Baker album)

-The Touch of Your Lips is an album by trumpeter/vocalist Chet Baker which was recorded in 1979 and released on the Danish SteepleChase label.
+The Touch of Your Lips is an album by trumpeter/vocalist Chet Baker, recorded in 1979 and released on the Danish SteepleChase label.

 Reception

+The Globe and Mail wrote that, "with his subtle trumpet and vocal styles, he is one of the great expressionists, an artist whose emotional power exceeds his musical virtuosity."

-The Allmusic review by Scott Yanow states "This was the perfect setting during his later years.
+The AllMusic review by Scott Yanow states: "This was the perfect setting during his later years.
 The trumpeter (who also sings on two of the six songs) sounds very relaxed and comfortable".